kasparsd/widget-context-wporg/readme.md

 ### 1.0

-New modular architecture and a settings page to disable unused widget context modules.
+New modular architecture and settings page.
+Please make sure you test this version before deploying to a production website.

 ### 0.8.1